jule-c/flowr/README.md

 After training (or with the provided flowr.ckpt), you can generate novel molecules given a PDB or CIF protein/pocket file.

 If you provide a protein PDB/CIF file, you need to provide a ligand file as well to cut out the pocket (default: 6A cutoff - modify if needed).
+Currently, Multimers are not supported.
+Please modify (single-chain) or cut the protein in advance.

 Note, if you want to run conditional generation, you need to provide a ligand file as reference.